Hasnayeen/invobook/readme.md

 <hr>

+__Notice:__ Project under some major change, don't use on production until stable release

 ## About Goodwork

 Goodwork is a simple project management and collaboration tool for software teams.
 It is open source and [MIT licensed](https://github.com/iluminar/goodwork/blob/dev/LICENSE).
 Goodwork is a self-hosted software (no dependency on anyone else and only you keep your data).